Get expert help

 The Sustainable Business Network's Greenfleet programme offers a range of resources including a procurement tool.

-Choosing heavy vehicles
+Choosing buses and trucks vehicles

 Driver education and training

 The Ministry of Transport provide the SAFED NZ programme for truck and bus drivers, covering safe and fuel-efficient driving.
 Email the ministry at firstname.lastname@example.org for more information.

 Workplace travel planning

 The New Zealand Transport Agency provides guidance on workplace travel planning.